 *Any “cool” lighting will give you that blue light that signals to your brain it’s time to wake-up!

 Lighting and light bulb types are such a key part of any interior, and my advice is to ensure that every “zone” of a room is covered.
-Think about layering ceiling, wall, and portable fixtures (table and floor lamps) to bring in both overhead and ambient lighting.
+Think about layering ceiling, wall, and portable fixtures (table and floor lamps from Archiology) to bring in both overhead and ambient lighting.
 Ambient lighting is especially key in living spaces where you want the lighting to be closer to eye-level to provide a flattering glow that eliminates sharp shadows.

 I hope this guide helps clarify all the many options from EcoSmart, exclusively found in The Home Depot light bulb aisle and online!